Nationality Rooms: Polish

-The Polish Classroom was inspired by rooms in Cracow's Wawel Castle, for centuries the residence of kings.
+The Polish Classroom was inspired by rooms in Kraków's Wawel Castle, for centuries the residence of kings.
 The Polish astronomer Nicolaus Copernicus, and the science that his theories revolutionized, are also a major theme of the room.
 A replica of the famous Jan Matejko portrait of Copernicus shows him as a young man pursuing his study of the universe from a workshop on the roof of his uncle's house in Allenstein (Olsztyn).
 In the bay stands an enlarged replica of the 16th-century Jagiellonian globe, one of the oldest existing globes to depict North America as a separate continent.
 The original globe was only eight inches high and was designed to operate as a clock and calendar.
-It took a metalsmith in Cracow five years to complete the large globe in this room.
+It took a metalsmith in Kraków five years to complete the large globe in this room.

-Artists from Cracow also came to Pittsburgh to paint the ceiling of 18 ft beams with informal geometric Renaissance decorations.
+Artists from Kraków also came to Pittsburgh to paint the ceiling of 18 ft beams with informal geometric Renaissance decorations.
 The room is illuminated by a bronze chandelier bearing a stylized Polish eagle.
 The walnut seminar table was copied from one in a state dining room at Wawel Castle.
 The windows combine hexagonal handmade roundels, similar to those in Wawel Castle, with stained-glass coats of arms representing Polish institutions of higher education.
 The cornerstone is a fragment of Gothic cornice preserved from the Collegium Maius (1369), the ancient Jagiellonian Library.
 Poland's music is represented by the original manuscript of Ignace Paderewski's only opera, Manru, which is displayed in the archive cabinet.